dinoDanic/diny/README.md

 diny comes with a handful of simple commands.
 Each one is designed to fit naturally into your git workflow:

-    diny auto          # Set up a git alias so you can run `git auto` diny commit        # Generate a commit message from your staged changes diny config        # Show your current diny configuration diny init          # Initialize diny with an interactive setup wizard diny timeline      # Summarize and analyze your commit history diny update        # Update diny to the latest version
+    diny auto                                 # Set up a git alias so you can run `git auto`

+    diny commit                               # Generate a commit message from your staged changes diny commit  --print                      # Print generated message to stdout only diny commit  --print | git commit -F -    # Print generated message to stdout only

+    diny config                               # Show your current diny configuration diny init                                 # Initialize diny with an interactive setup wizard diny timeline                             # Summarize and analyze your commit history diny update                               # Update diny to the latest version

 ## Update